Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 #### Parallel Parking

+1. SIGNAL then line up your back bumper to the front cone.
+(You should be about 1 1/2 feet off of it.)
+2. Put car in reverse.
+Crank wheel all the way to the right.
+Go until you are 45 degrees off the car.
+3. Straighten the wheel. and go back until you are a foot off the curb.
+4. Crank wheel to the left and slide into space and pay attention to the back cones.
+(Make sure not to hit them and try to make your hood stright)
+5. Evenly space yourself between the cones.

 [Parallel Parking and 90-Degree Backing Skill](https://www.youtube.com/watch?v=aSbVbTvTSFo)

 This is a fantastic video on Parallel Parking and 90-degree back in.

 #### Hill Parking